mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### Mesos Agent logs

 Occasionally, it can also be useful to examine what a given Mesos agent is doing.
 The Mesos Agent handles deployment of Mesos tasks to a given physical system in the cluster.
 One Mesos Agent runs on each system.
-These logs can be useful for determining if there's a problem at the system level that is causing alerts across multiple present on that system.
+These logs can be useful for determining if there's a problem at the system level that is causing alerts across multiple services on that system.

 Navigate to the agent you want to view either directly from a task by clicking the "Agent" item in the breadcrumb when viewing a task (this will go directly to the agent hosting the task), or by navigating through the "Agents" menu item at the top of the screen (you will need to select the desired agent from the list).